4sgupta828/oats/BasePrompt.md

 {
   "reflect": {
     "turn": 5,
-    "narrativeSynthesis": "One-sentence summary of the investigation arc so far.
-What was the initial plan, how has it evolved, and what is the current understanding?", "outcome": "SUCCESS | TOOL_ERROR | NO_LAST_ACTION",
+    "narrativeSynthesis": "A running, one-sentence summary of the task's strategic journey.
+Each turn, evolve the previous summary with your new `insight` to show how the investigation has pivoted and what the new focus is.", "outcome": "SUCCESS | TOOL_ERROR | NO_LAST_ACTION",
     "hypothesisResult": "CONFIRMED | INVALIDATED | INCONCLUSIVE | IRRELEVANT | N/A",
     "insight": "Key learning.
 What did this reveal?
 If invalidated: what have we ruled out?"